 2022 Singlefile Single Vineyard Mount Barker Pinot Noir

-AVAILABLE TO COLLECTOR AND APPRECIATOR WINE CLUB MEMBERS - LOG IN TO PURCHASE
+AVAILABLE TO LOGGED IN COLLECTOR AND APPRECIATOR WINE CLUB MEMBERS

 VINEYARD & WINEMAKING

-Harvested on the 25th February 2020, the fruit was picked, gently de-stemmed and then cold soaked for 5 days.
-A parcel was barrel fermented and underwent natural fermentation in new oak, the remainder went to small open fermenters and then to new and used oak.
-The wine spent eight months in Francois Frères and Taransaud pinot selection French oak barriques, 35% new, the remainder one and two years old.
+Harvested on 24th March 2022, the fruit was picked, gently de-stemmed and then cold soaked for two days.
+A parcel was barrel fermented and underwent natural fermentation in new French oak, the remainder went to small open fermenters and then to new and used oak.
+The wine spent seven months in French oak barriques, 30% new, before it was prepared for bottling.

 CRITIC REVIEWS OF NOTE